-Once the Soyuz reaches orbit, it spends two days chasing the Station.
-The crew performs systems checks and keeps in touch with controllers at the Russian Mission Control Center during that time.
+Once the Soyuz reaches orbit, the crew performs systems checks and keeps in touch with controllers at the Russian Mission Control Center.

 The rendezvous and docking are both automated, but the Soyuz crew has the capability to manually intervene or execute these operations.
 Once docking is complete, the crew members equalize the air pressure of the Soyuz with the Station before opening the hatches.

-At least one Russian Soyuz spacecraft is always docked to the Space Station.
-In addition, there is usually a Progress supply vehicle docked and sometimes a Space Shuttle as well.
-The Station is well supplied with docking ports for all three types of vehicles.
+At least one Russian Soyuz spacecraft is always docked to the space station.
+In addition, there is usually one or more resupply spacecraft attached to the station.
+The station is well supplied with docking and berthing ports for all these types of vehicles.

-Up to three crew members can launch and return to Earth from the Station aboard a Soyuz TMA spacecraft.
-The vehicle lands on the flat steppes of Kazakhstan in central Asia.
+Up to three crew members can launch and return to Earth from the station aboard a Soyuz TMA spacecraft.
+The vehicle lands on the flat steppe of Kazakhstan in central Asia.